 Jewellery-making Techniques 2: Intermediate JEWL 9085 Email to a Friend Our Jewellery-making Techniques 2: Intermediate course helps you further develop the skills you learned in our JEWL 9084 Jewellery-making Techniques 1: Basic course by teaching you how to design and execute more complex forms.
 Learn how to calculate the amount of metal needed to create jewellery pieces of specific dimensions and how to use more advanced soldering techniques.
 Projects include a pendant or ring with a bezel-set stone, various cold connection (riveting) samples and a chain bracelet with a charm.
 Note(s) Course Essentials: You must have your own jewellery kit or a jewellery kit rental receipt from a Student Service Centre (as proof of payment) by the first class.
 You will also be required to provide your own materials.
 (You should expect to spend approximately $100.)
 Prerequisite(s) You must have completed our JEWL 9084 Jewellery-making Techniques 1: Basic course.
 (An approved equivalent is also acceptable.)
 Contact Information 416-415-5000, ext.
-4844 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming fall term will be available on this website after noon (12 p.m.) on Tuesday, July 14, 2020.
-Please visit this page again at that time.
-If you would like to receive an email notification when the fall term is released, complete our sign-up form.
+4844 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
+Check back later to see if we have developed additional schedules for this fall and winter (through to April).
+If you would like to receive an email notification when the spring/summer term (May to August) is released, complete our sign-up form.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.